 Zillow has announced plans to acquire home touring platform ShowingTime for $500 million.

-ShowingTime, based in Chicago, offers technology that coordinates schedules behind the scenes so that real estate agents can book and coordinate home showings online.
+ShowingTime offers technology that coordinates schedules behind the scenes so that real estate agents can book and coordinate home showings online.
 In 2020, the company facilitated more than 50 million showings industry-wide, Zillow said in a news release.
 Listing agents can update their listings’ availability, enabling interested buyers’ agents to schedule tours with the click of a button.

 Along with tour scheduling, ShowingTime has a MarketStats division that provides interactive tools and easy-to-read market reports for MLSs, real estate associations, brokers, agents and others.
 It also offers recruiting tools for brokers.

 The ShowingTime announcement comes months after Zillow revealed it is now a national brokerage, with real estate licensing in all 50 U.S. states.
-It is now recruiting its own agents, with the state intent of achieving better control of transactions for its IBuying division, Zillow Offers.
+It is now recruiting its own agents, with the stated intent of achieving better control of transactions for its IBuying division, Zillow Offers.

 Zillow will also offer ShowingTime services to agents who subscribe to its lead-generation and referral services within its Premier Agent ad program.